 Caching of equipment is prohibited.

 Despite the name of this trail, you spend very little time on or near the Illinois River.

 This route has stunning views, crystal clear waters, and amazing and abundant wildflowers.
 Go early in the season, as Memorial Day weekend temperatures were already ranging between 85-90 degrees.
 There was more water available along the way than I thought the route would have, but there are definitely stretches with seasonal springs or without water.

 Ticks and elk are in abundance here, and rattlesnakes can be found on a sun-warmed trail.
 There were signs of bears along the way, but no bears spotted on this trip (On the Rogue River Trail bears are spotted every time.)

 The whole trail is in burned out forest (Biscuit Fire 2002).
+The entirety of the trail was impacted again by the Klondike Fire of 2018.
 Many sections did not burn too hot so the canopy still exists.
 Several spots are open, rocky, dry and hot.

 Need to Know

 The last 18 miles into the trailhead is gravel.
 The last 4 miles or so is dirt, rocks, and washed-out gullies.
 Drive in with a high clearance vehicle!

 Make early morning starts to be heading out in cooler temperatures.
 Stop for water when and where you can.